cocotb/cocotb/docs/source/writing_testbenches.rst

 Identifying tests
 =================

-Cocotb tests are identified using the :deco:`cocotb.test` decorator.
+cocotb tests are identified using the :deco:`cocotb.test` decorator.
 Using this decorator will tell cocotb that this function is a special type of coroutine that is meant to either pass or fail.
 The :deco:`cocotb.test` decorator supports several keyword arguments (see section :ref:`writing-tests`).